|

 is better than to turn it into what you can.

 And why should that be so?
 Because then you just may come to know it for what it really is.
 Example: While still in his teens, Einstein asked himself, "What would the world look like if I rode on a beam of light?", and broke through to a whole new understanding of the universe in just that way.
-Worth it, don't you think?
+It was worth it, wouldn't you say?

-Of the countless realities that exist, the four greatest I know are these: God, or the holy; the universe; life; human experience.
-And the significance of the last one is that for all human beings, the first three can be known only through it.
+Of the countless realities there are, the four greatest I know are God, the universe, life, and human experience.
+And the significance of the latter is that for all human beings, the first three can be known only through it.

 * * *